 - Identification of known and novel RNA fusions associated with lung cancer

-Interrogate >530 known RNA fusion and additional novel RNA fusion using a single-primer method.
+Interrogate >530 known RNA fusions and additional novel RNA fusions using a single-primer method.
 Fusion genes include 11 cancer driver genes ( ALK, CIT, MBIP, MET, NRG1, NTRK1, NTRK3, PDGFRA, RET, ROS1, TACC3).